-For MetaTrader IC Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Capital.com provides MetaTrader 4 (MT4).
+For MetaTrader Capital.com provides MetaTrader 4 (MT4), while IC Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

-How do IC Markets and Capital.com differ in terms of minimum deposit?
+How do Capital.com and IC Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, IC Markets or Capital.com?
+Which broker offers more tradeable asset classes, Capital.com or IC Markets?

-Can I trade cryptocurrency with IC Markets or Capital.com?
+Can I trade cryptocurrency with Capital.com or IC Markets?

-Who offers more research tools, IC Markets or Capital.com?
+Who offers more research tools, Capital.com or IC Markets?